 Hypothetical model for integration of sensory inputs in the production of dyspnea.
 Afferent information from the receptors throughout the respiratory system projects directly to the sensory cortex to contribute to primary qualitative sensory experiences and to provide feedback on the action of the ventilatory pump.
 Afferents also project to the areas of the brain responsible for control of ventilation.
 The motor cortex, responding to input from the control centers, sends neural messages to the ventilatory muscles and a corollary discharge to the sensory cortex (feed-forward with respect to the instructions sent to the muscles).
 If the feed-forward and feedback messages do not match, an error signal is generated and the intensity of dyspnea increases.
 An increasing body of data supports the contribution of affective inputs to the ultimate perception of unpleasant respiratory sensations.
 (Adapted from MA Gillette, RM Schwartzstein, in SH Ahmedzai, MF Muer [eds].
 Supportive Care in Respiratory Disease.
 Oxford, UK, Oxford University Press, 2005.)

 Disorders of the ventilatory pump—most commonly, increased airway resistance or stiffness (decreased compliance) of the respiratory system—are associated with increased work of breathing or the sense of an increased effort to breathe.
 When the muscles are weak or fatigued, greater effort is required, even though the mechanics of the system are normal.
 The increased neural output from the motor cortex is sensed via a corollary discharge, a neural signal that is sent to the sensory cortex at the same time that motor output is directed to the ventilatory muscles.

-Chemoreceptors in the carotid bodies and medulla are activated ...
+Chemoreceptors in the carotid bodies and medulla ...